kudlaceksystem/Long-term-EEG-analysis-2_0/README.md

 #### ds
 Data for stem.
 These data will be shown by the stem type of graph.
 Structure containing dynamically named fields according to what is analyzed.
 Each field contains a table.
 In the table, each row belongs to one event, each column to one characteristic of the event.
 The first column will always be the onset time of the event in datenum.
 ##### Example
-- ds.Seiz ... table where the first column is "onsN" (onset, N indicates datenum format), then there could be columns like "durS" (duration in seconds), "pow" (signal power), etc.
+- ds.Seizure ... table where the first column is "onsN" (onset, N indicates datenum format), then there could be columns like "durS" (duration in seconds), "pow" (signal power), etc.
 - ds.Drink ... columns could be "onsN", "durS", "volM" (volume drank in milliliters)
 #### dp
 Data for plot.
 These data will be plotted by line graphs.
 The data were analyzed in time bins (windows, blocks), e.g. 1-hour bins.
 The structure has 3 fields, each containing a table.